Renormalization of crossing probabilities in the dilute Potts model: Abstract

 \section{Abstract}

-A recent paper due to Duminil-Copin and Tassion from $2019$ introduces a novel argument for obtaining estimates on horizontal crossing probabilities of the random cluster model, in which a range of four possible behaviors is established.
-To apply the novel renormalization of crossing probabilities that the authors propose can be studied in other models of interest that are not self-dual, we collect results to formulate vertical and horizontal strip, and renormalization, inequalities for the dilute Potts model, whose measure is obtained from the high temperature expansion of the loop $O(n)$ measure supported over the hexagonal lattice in the presence of two external fields $h,h^{\prime}$.
-The dilute Potts model was originally introduced in $1991$ by Nienhuis and is another model that enjoys the RSW box crossing property in the Continous Critical phase, which is one of the four possible behaviors that the model is shown to enjoy.
-Through a combination of the Spatial Markov Property (SMP) and Comparison between Boundary Conditions (CBC) of the high-temperature spin measure, four phases of the dilute Potts model can be analyzed, exhibiting a class of boundary conditions upon which the probability of obtaining a horizontal crossing is significantly dependent.
-The exponential factor that is inserted into the Loop $O(n)$ model to quantify properties of the high-temperature phase is proportional to the summation over all spins, and the number of monochromatically colored triangles over a finite volume, which is in exact correspondence with the parameter of a Boltzmann weight introduced in Nienhuis' 1991 paper detailing extensions of the $q$-state Potts model.
-Asymptotically, in the infinite volume limit we obtain strip and renormalization inequalities that provide conditions on the constants $1-c$ and $c$ that are known from RSW results that have been clasically obtained for Voronoi and Bernoulli percolation.
-Applications of two phases of the dilute Potts model are provided following arguments for strip and renormalization inequalities. \footnote{\textit{\textbf{Keywords}}: Statistical mechanics, Russo-Seymour-Welsh, crossing probabilities, self-duality, random cluster model, loop $O(n)$ model, symmetric domains, six-vertex model, crossing estimates, high-temperature phase.}
+{A recent paper due to Duminil-Copin and Tassion from $2019$ introduces a novel argument for obtaining estimates on horizontal crossing probabilities of the Random-Cluster model, in which a range of four possible behaviors, through a quadrichotomy, is established.
+Novel renormalization arguments for crossing probabilities that the authors propose are studied in other models of interest that are not self-dual, specifically for the dilute Potts model.
+The probability measure of this model, through a suitably defined spin representation, is obtained from the high-temperature expansion of the loop $O(n)$ measure.
+The dilute Potts model was originally introduced in $1991$ by Nienhuis and is another model whose possible range of behaviors can be analyzed through a quadrichotomy; the range of four possible behaviors of the model can be respectively characterized at subcriticality, or supercriticality, in addition to either being critical discontinuous, or critical continuous.
+The exponential factor that is inserted into the Loop $O(n)$ model to quantify properties of the high-temperature phase is proportional to the summation over all spins, and the number of monochromatically colored triangles over a finite volume, which is in exact correspondence with the parameter of a Boltzmann weight introduced in Nienhuis' paper detailing extensions of the $q$-state Potts model.}